 The Indian government has time and again taken initiatives to provide financial and employment benefits to the poor.
-Here, we have covered some important schemes you must know (especially for those who are preparing for any government exam)-
+Here, we have covered some important schemes you must know (especially for those who are preparing for any government exams like UPSC)-

 Pradhan Mantri Kaushal Vikas Yojna

 “Skilling is building a better India.
 Narendra Modi said, If we have to move India towards development then skill development should be our mission”